-Both the total phenols and the salicylic acid were measured after the incubation of the pre-treated biomass (for 2 hours at 30 °C and 300 rpm).
-Then, the samples were centrifuged at 12000 rpm for 5 min (Micro-centrifuge Minispin®plus, Eppendorf, with an F-45-12-11 rotor), and the supernatants were collected for characterization.
-The total polyphenols were determined by the Folin-Ciocalteu method (Waterman and Mole, 1994).
-Aliquots (0.1 mL) of supernatants were taken and transferred into the test tubes and their volumes made up to 6 mL with distilled water.
-After adding 0.5 mL of Folin reagent, 1.5 mL of 20 % sodium carbonate solution was added between 1 and 8 minutes, and finally the volumes were adjusted to 10 mL by adding 1.9 mL of distilled water.
-The tubes were agitated and the absorbance of the blue-coloured samples were measured after 2 hours at 760 nm against a blank containing 0.1 mL of extraction solvent and the reagents.
-The total polyphenol content was calculated as gallic acid equivalents from the calibration curve of gallic acid (covering a concentration range of between 0 and 0.6 mg mL-1 and expressed as mg gallic acid g of dry biomass-1).
-All measurements were duplicated.
+Both the total phenols and the salicylic acid were measured after the incubation of the pretreated biomass (for 2 h at 30 °C and 300 rpm).
+Then, the samples were centrifuged at 12000 rpm for 5 min (Microcentrifuge Minispin®plus, Eppendorf, with an F-45-12-11 rotor), and the supernatants were collected for characterization.
+The total polyphenols were determined using the Folin-Ciocalteu method (Waterman and Mole, 1994).
+Aliquots (0.1 mL) of the supernatants were taken and transferred into the test tubes and their volumes made up to 6 mL with distilled water.
+After adding 0.5 mL of Folin reagent, 1.5 mL of 20% sodium carbonate solution was added between 1 and 8 min, and finally the volumes were adjusted to 10 mL by adding 1.9 mL of distilled water.
+The tubes were agitated, and the absorbance of the blue-coloured samples were measured after 2 h at 760 nm against a blank containing 0.1 mL of extraction solvent and the reagents.
+The total polyphenol content was calculated as gallic acid equivalents from the calibration curve of gallic acid (covering a concentration range of between 0 and 0.6 mg mL^{-1} , and expressed as mg gallic acid g of dry biomass-1).
+All measurements were carried out twice.

-For the salicylic acid quantification, a previous step of sample purification is needed following the method described by Ghanem et al., (2008) with several modifications.
-In this case, supernatants were collected and allowed to pass through Sep-Pack plus C-18 cartridge (Sep-Pack plus, Waters, USA) to remove interfering lipids and some of the plant pigments.
-Cartridges were conditioned with 2 mL of water and 2 mL of methanol.
-Subsequently, 2 mL of these purified supernatants were lyophilized to eliminate water and then the dry samples were resuspended in 0.5 mL of methanol-water 80:20 v/v and filtered through Millex Nylon membrane filters with a 13 mm diameter and a 0.22 μm pore size (Millipore, Bedford, MA, USA) and injected into a Shimadzu SPDM10AV High Liquid Performance Chromatograph equipped with a photodiode array detector and a LiChrospher© 100 RP-18 (5-μm) column (4.6 × 150 mm), following the method described by Nour et al., (2013) with several modifications.
+For the salicylic acid quantification, a previous step of sample purification is needed following the method described by Ghanem et al. [9] with several modifications.
+In this case, the supernatants were collected and allowed to pass through Sep-Pack plus C-18 cartridges (Sep-Pack plus, Waters, USA) to remove interfering lipids and some of the plant pigments.
+The cartridges were conditioned with 2 mL of water and 2 mL of methanol.
+Subsequently, 2 mL of these purified supernatants were lyophilized to eliminate the water; then the dry samples were resuspended in 0.5 mL of methanol-water $80:20 \nu/v$ and filtered through Millex Nylon membrane filters with a 13 mm diameter and a $0.22 \,\mu m$ pore size (Millipore, Bedford, MA, USA), and injected into a Shimadzu SPDM10AV High Liquid Performance Chromatograph equipped with a photodiode array detector and a LiChrospher© 100 RP-18 (5-μm) column (4.6×150 mm), following the method described by Nour et al., (2013) with several modifications.
 The injection volume of each sample was 20 μL.
 Chromatograms were acquired at 300 nm according to the maximum absorption of salicylic acid.
-This was identified in each sample by its retention time and by comparison with ultraviolet (UV) spectra of the standard at 300 nm.
+This was identified in each sample by the retention time and by comparison with ultraviolet (UV) spectra of the standard at 300 nm.
 The salicylic acid (Sigma-Aldrich, St Louis, MO, USA) concentration was based on a calibration curve taken at different standard concentrations.